varadero cuba

 Varadero Cuba Map

-We created an interactive map with all of our favorite spots and recommendations in Varadero – restaurants, hotels and resorts, and the scuba shop we recommend – plus some essential locations in town you’ll need to know.
+Our interactive Varadero Cuba map includes all of our favorite spots and recommendations in Varadero – restaurants, hotels and resorts, and the scuba shop we recommend – plus some essential locations in town you’ll need to know.

 It’s easy to see how simple Varadero travel is when seeing how it’s just one long peninsula.
-Click away to get a feel for Varadero Cuba – and you can even download our Varadero Cuba map for your trip.
+Click away to get a feel for Varadero; you can even download our Varadero Cuba map for your trip.

 Varadero Beach

-If you’re coming to Varadero, you’re coming to visit the beach.
-I’ve seen plenty of beautiful beaches in the Caribbean and elsewhere, but I’m always floored when I step over the dunes and onto the white sand in Varadero.
+If you’re coming to Varadero, you’re most certainly planning on visiting the beach.
+Even after visiting some of the most beautiful beaches in the Caribbean and around the world, I’m always floored when I step over the dunes and onto the white sands of Varadero Beach.

-On the main beachfront road in Varadero (Avenida Primera, then turning into Avenida Playa) there are public beach access points every few blocks amidst restaurants, bars, and cafes.
-This allows anyone to easily access the water and sand on Varadero beach.
+On the main beachfront road in Varadero (Avenida Primera, which turns into Avenida Playa), there are public beach access points every few blocks amidst restaurants, bars, and cafes.
+This allows anyone to easily access the water and sand on Varadero Beach.

 From our experience, there aren’t any tricks to finding the best spot or any special sections of the beach to visit.
 Some sections of the beach have more neighboring restaurants and cafes.
 Other areas are lined with houses and apartments and have a more relaxed vibe.
 It’s all about what you’re looking for from your beach day.